L0lus/PicoCalc-Radxa-zero-3/README.md

 #### Install the correct OS

 I started with armbian lite (trixie).
-If you will chose to use armbian desktop image you can use the mipi driver, it works for some reason with gnome, you will se some artefacts when booting though
+If you will chose to use armbian desktop image you can use the mipi driver, it works for some reason with gnome, you will see some artefacts when booting though

 [https://www.armbian.com/radxa-zero-3/](https://www.armbian.com/radxa-zero-3/)